wolfgang-wiedermann/php_mobile_accounting/README.md

 should not be seen to much at reviewing its code.
 But I invite everybody to send me comments on identified deficites.

+Caution: This application is based on a strongly simplified view of double-entry bookkeeping which should only be used for private purposes.
+It has deficites for example in causes of value added tax and is not able to split booking entries.
+It is strongly adjusted to my personal needs.

 License Information
 -------------------